 Make sure every word is in sync on the big screen

 Gamers are a demanding bunch, and keeping audio in sync is a must to make every session feel smooth.
-Kingston took a hybrid approach with this headset that aims to cover different scenarios.
-The gaming part requires plugging in for a wired connection, complete with boom mic.
-Detach the cable, and the headphones run on Bluetooth with support for AAC, aptX, and aptX Low Latency codecs.
+HyperX, which makes some great gaming headsets, took a hybrid approach with this great gaming headset that aims to cover different scenarios.
+First, the gaming part requires plugging in for a wired connection, complete with a boom mic.
+Then, detach the cable, and the headphones run on Bluetooth with support for AAC, aptX, and aptX Low Latency codecs.

 Here's the catch: you can't play games on your console wirelessly because they don't natively support Bluetooth audio, and if you do, the boom mic won't register.
 One workaround is to use an aptX LL transmitter plugged into the console via USB to enable the connection, but again, you would have to settle for the internal mic.
 Plug in through the included 3.5mm cable and splitter, and you can use the boom mic, but not the Bluetooth features.

-For the uninitiated, the aptX Low Latency codec will be a mystery, but it's one of the only ways to ensure that you get a much faster response time when watching anything on video.
-Voices and sounds that are out of sync ruin a viewing experience, which is what these headphones aim to deal with.
-The Bang & Olufsen Beoplay H9 have the best overall fit, performance and feature set.
+The aptX Low Latency codec will be a mystery for the uninitiated, but it's one of the only ways to ensure that you get a much faster response time when watching anything on video.
+Voices and sounds heard out of sync really ruin a viewing experience, one thing these headphones aim to eliminate.
+The Bang & Olufsen Beoplay H9 have the best overall fit, performance, and feature set.
 They are expensive, but you can use them in just about any audio situation that involves keeping everything audible in order.

-It will work with any Android phone or tablet supporting the codec, and with aptX HD and AAC included, has plenty of flexibility with other products.
-In a limited supply of headphones including aptX Low Latency, this one stands out.
+It will work with any Android phone or tablet supporting the codec, and with aptX HD and AAC included, it has plenty of flexibility with other products.
+This one stands out in a limited supply of the best wireless headphones including aptX Low Latency.

 Credits — The team that worked on this guide